-Multi instrumentalist, singer and writer of songs, Benji Kirkpatrick was born to folk
+Multi-instrumentalist, singer and songwriter Benji Kirkpatrick was born to folk

-rare break from touring.
+on a rare break from touring.
 This could have set the pattern for his future life - as a

-much sought after, busy musician Benji seems to be constantly touring!
+much sought after, busy musician Benji is constantly touring!

-The Hedgerows was featured on Evolving Tradition 1 (Mrs Casey Records) in
+band The Hedgerows was featured on Evolving Tradition 1 (Mrs Casey Records) in

 1995.
 This brought Benji to the notice of the wider industry and his debut solo album

 'Dance In The Shadow' was released in 1998 on the Wildgoose label.
+The same year

 His second solo album,'Half a Fruit Pie', was released, this time on the Fellside label

 in 2004.
 That year also saw the birth of folk 'big band' Bellowhead with Benji as a

 founder member.
-The 'big band' format was revolutionary in the UK, with this group of disparate
+The 'big band' format was revolutionary in the UK; a disparate band

-musicians gathering to play across genres, styles, idioms and textures from across the globe
+of musicians gathered together to play across genres, styles, idioms and textures from

 Within a year Seth Lakeman's album 'Kitty Jay', which featured Benji, was nominated for the Mercury prize.
 As a member of Seth's

 band since 2009 Benji has witnessed ever growing audiences.
-The follow up album 'Freedom Fields' sold 100,000 copies and Seth’s
+The follow up album 'Freedom Fields' sold 100,000 copies and Benji

 Alongside all this Benji and his fellow Bellowheads have seen their popularity and peer respect grow ever greater.
 With